The maternity week

 Reduces the risk of certain diseases, such as breast and ovarian cancer.

-Breastfeeding every week is a bonus, but do what feels right for you and your baby.
+Every week of breastfeeding is a bonus, but above all, do what feels right for you and your baby.

 Bottle feeding